Supersymmetry at a 28 TeV hadron collider: HE-LHC: Discovery channels for benchmarks

 It is clear that there is a noticeable improvement in the integrated luminosities whereby points (g) and (h) are now discoverable at the HL-LHC.
 However, the integrated luminosities for those points at 28 TeV are still smaller.
 We note that no significant improvement is seen when trying to optimize the cuts for the 14 TeV case for the gluino production, i.e. points (a)-(f).
+From the analysis of~\cite{Aaboud:2018jiw} (Fig. 8d), it might appear that the parameter points (h)-(j) may be observable/excluded at the HL-LHC or even earlier.
+However, those points belong to the compressed spectrum where the chargino and LSP mass gap is small.
+For ATLAS and CMS experiments, this region is fairly challenging due to soft final states which requires much lower triggers than the ones already in use.
+In our work, the electroweakinos spectrum is based on a high scale model and thus the masses are not free parameters as assumed in simplified models used by ATLAS and CMS.
+Further, in those models, decay branching ratios are considered to be unity which is clearly not the case here as one can see from Table~\ref{tab5} where leptonic channels have smaller branching ratios.
+This implies a smaller cross-section and thus a larger integrated luminosity for discovery.